digital-cargo/good-practice-truck-preadvice/README.md

 In this use case, four parties are involved: The trucking company, the forwarder, the GHA and the carrier.
 As the trucker usually acts as an agent for the forwarder, and the GHA as an agent for the carrier, we will focus on the roles of trucker and GHA in the following documentation.

+The terms "trucker" and "trucking company" are synonym here, as the information can be provided by the trucking company (e.g. directy from the TMS, ), or by the trucker (e.g. an app using ONE Record for exchanging data).
+This process is very general and can cover export e.g. acceptance at GHA, import pickups at GHA, incoming Road Feed Service, Forwarder´s pick up at Shipper.

 ### Business Process

-The business process for this use case is quite simple.
-A trucker provides the truck and driver information plus the shipments on a truck, a GHA retrieves this information and shares dock assignments.
-Also, the terms "trucker" and "trucking company" are synonym here, as the information can be provided by the trucking company (e.g. directy from the TMS, ), or by the trucker (e.g. an app using ONE Record for exchanging data).
-This process is very general and can cover export e.g. acceptance at GHA, import pickups at GHA, incoming Road Feed Service, Forwarder´s pick up at Shipper.
+The business process for this use case is following basic ONE Record concepts.
+The whole TruckPreAdvice process is using a GHA Service called "QuickDropOff".
+A trucker provides a service request with the essential information: the truck and driver information plus the shipments .
 Principally, it can be used wherever the information of a transport using a TransportMeans (e.g. truck, train, AGV) is to be shared.

 To examplify the use case, the following setting was assumed: